 100% clean electricity

-Integrated Resource Plan (IRP) and the
+Integrated Resource Plan (IRP)

 Visit the IRP Website to view the 20+ year resource plan identifying PSE customer future energy needs.